refractionPOINT/lce_doc/docs/actions.md

 - action: add var
   name: my-variable
   value: <<event/VOLUME_PATH>>
+  ttl: 30 # optional
 ```

+The `add var` action can optionally take a `ttl` parameter that is a number of seconds the variable should remain in state for the sensor.

-> For more information on using variables, see [Using Sensor Variables](using-sensor-variables.md).
+> For more information on using variables, see [Using Sensor Variables](sensor-variables.md).

 ## service request